 Transfer and Postbaccalaureate applicants must submit:

-Official credentials from all postsecondary institutions attended, even if you do not expect to transfer credit
+Official credentials from all postsecondary institutions attended, even if you do not expect to transfer credit.
+Only transcripts issued within the last year will be accepted.

 Transfer applicants with fewer than 45 transferable quarter (30 semester) credits must also submit official secondary school credentials with certified English translations when necessary